Academic Handbook Summer School Policies and Procedures

 Definitions and Scope

-1. In accordance with the Children Act 1989 and 2004, a child is any person under the age of 18.
+2. In accordance with the Children Act 1989 and 2004, in England a child is any person under the age of 18.

-5. This Policy must be read in conjunction with the following University policies:
+6. This Policy must be read in conjunction with the following University policies, which apply as if they were written to include child safeguarding:

-7. Parent/guardian refers to the parent/guardian of the participant.
-The parent/guardian must be an adult over the age of 18 who has responsibility for the participant’s wellbeing and safety.
-In some cases, this may not necessarily be a legal guardian, but a responsible family member who can be contacted in reference to the participant in an emergency.
+7. ‘Parent/guardian’ refers to the parent/guardian of the child.
+The parent/guardian must be an adult over the age of 18 who has responsibility for a participant’s wellbeing and safety.
+In some cases, this may not be a legal guardian but a responsible family member who can be contacted about the participant in an emergency.
+For the purposes of this document, ‘guardian’ also refers to ‘legal guardian’ as referenced throughout the Parent/Legal Guardian Agreement to Participate Form.

 General